sayaz/OAI-Indoor-OTA-5G-NR/readme.md

 ```
 > [!NOTE]
 > Sometimes the Tx/Rx power gain does not start with the arguments provided, in that case, change the value, run, and then revert back to 120.
+> It is also found that UE does not attach to the CN on first try.
+In such case either wait for 15-30 sec or restart both gNB and UE

 **After the UE associates, open another session check the UE IP address.**